 “Honey!
 The garbage disposal is dead again.
 Please come reset it.”

 “You know where the button is,” I protested through the shower pitter-patter and steam.
 “Reset it yourself!”

 “But I’m scared!” she persisted, yelling up from the kitchen.
 “What if it starts going and sucks me in?”

 There was a meaningful pause and then I heard her say, “Come on, it’ll only take you a second.”

-Sighing loudly, I squatted down and stuck my head under the sink to find the button.
+Sighing loudly, I squatted down and stuck my head under the kitchen sink to find the button.
 It is the last action I remember performing.